tonytech83/llm-init-trblsh/vagrant/trblsh/README.md

 - `POST /execute` endpoint is stubbed — LLM-driven investigation execution is planned
 - Resolved alerts from Alertmanager are acknowledged but no status transition is applied to the incident
 - `known_hosts` verification is disabled in the SSH client (`known_hosts=None`)
-- Ollama model and URL are hardcoded constants, not environment variables
+- Ollama model and URL are hardcoded constants in `app/utils/config.py`, not environment variables